-- Grey: Produced from fossil fuels and high carbon-emitting sources - Blue: Produced from low carbon emitting sources, such as steam methane reforming (SMR) with CCUS, or other fossil fuels such as feedstock with CCUS - Green: Produced from zero-carbon sources, such as renewable energy via electrolysis (a process taking place in an electrolyser, where zero carbon electricity is used to split water into hydrogen and oxygen)
+- Grey: Produced from fossil fuels and high carbon-emitting sources - Blue: Produced from low carbon-emitting sources, such as steam methane reforming with CCUS, or other fossil fuels, such as feedstock with CCUS - Green: Produced from zero-carbon sources, such as renewable energy via electrolysis (a process taking place in an electrolyser where zero carbon electricity is used to split water into hydrogen and oxygen)

-Globally, 75 per cent of hydrogen comes from natural gas reforming; 23 percent from coal gasification; and the remaining 2 per cent from electrolysis (Timur and Turk 2019).
-'Green' is the goal for future hydrogen production.
-While the high capital and operational expenditures associated with electrolysers are the main barriers to producing entirely 'green' hydrogen, costs are expected to decrease.
+Globally, 75 percent of hydrogen comes from natural gas reforming; 23 percent from coal gasification; and the remaining 2 percent from electrolysis (Timur and Turk 2019).
+Green is the goal for future hydrogen production.
+While the high capital and operational expenditures associated with electrolysers are the main barriers to producing entirely green hydrogen, costs are expected to decrease.
 With hydrogen expected to be a key technology in the move towards decarbonisation, investments in research and development are expected to rise.
-Electrolysers are projected to have an average 18-percent learning rate (Taibi et al. 2020), which means there will be an 18-percent decrease in costs in the long term due to technological improvements and greater demand for electrolysers.
-This also means that, globally, 'green' hydrogen is expected to become more cost competitive in comparison to 'grey' and 'blue' hydrogen, due to increased economies of scale of electrolysis production, as shown in Figure 4-1 below.
-Moreover, the decreasing costs
+Electrolysers are projected to have an average 18 percent learning rate (IRENA 2020), which means there will be an 18 percent decrease in costs in the long term due to technological improvements and greater demand for electrolysers.
+This also means that, globally, green hydrogen is expected to become more cost competitive in comparison to grey and blue hydrogen, due to increased economies of scale of electrolysis production, as shown in Figure 9 below.
+Moreover, the decreasing costs of renewables will help reduce costs for electrolysis and, thus, lower the costs of 'green' hydrogen.

-Figure 4-1 | Cost-competitive Projections for 'Green' Hydrogen
+Figure 9 | Cost-Competitive Projections for Green Hydrogen

-Source: Anouti et al. 2020
+Source: Anouti et al. 2020.